keqiongpan/rhodecode-enterprise-ce/docs/admin/system_admin/tuning/tuning-gunicorn.rst

 .. code-block:: ini

-    ## type of worker class, one of sync, gevent
+    ; Type of worker class, one of `sync`, `gevent`
-    ## recommended for bigger setup is using of of other than sync one
+    ; Use `gevent` for rhodecode
     worker_class = gevent

-    ## The maximum number of simultaneous clients.
-Valid only for Gevent
-    worker_connections = 30
+    ; The maximum number of simultaneous clients per worker.
+Valid only for gevent worker_connections = 30

 .. note::

     `Gevent` is currently only supported for Enterprise/Community instances.
-    VCSServer doesn't yet support gevent.
+    VCSServer doesn't support gevent.